 Every December, movie lovers like to pull out their favorite Yuletide classics.
 Everybody has them.
-Some of our own personal favorites include It’s a Wonderful Life, White Christmas, Christmas Vacation, and Elf for example.
+Some of our personal favorites include It’s a Wonderful Life, White Christmas, National Lampoon’s Christmas Vacation, and Elf for example.

 But before you crack open the DVD case for your favorite holiday adventure, please consider an alternative.
 Believe it or not there are many, many great films that are secretly about the holiday.
 Whether set directly during the most wonderful time of the year, or merely capturing the spirit of the season, we can count over a dozen that are full of holiday cheer… and bullets and explosions, and bad puns, and more!

 So here are 17 movies that are secretly about Christmas: